shimlab/NanoSplicer/README.md

 ## Citing NanoSplicer

-If you find NanoSplcier useful for your work, please cite our paper:
+If you find NanoSplicer useful for your work, please cite our paper:

 > Yupei You, Michael B. Clark, Heejung Shim (2022). *NanoSplicer: Accurate identification of splice
 > junctions using Oxford Nanopore sequencing.* [You et al. (2022)][NanoSplicer-bioinformatics].